katzenpost/website/content/en/_index.md

 <!-- Lead Section -->
 {{% blocks/lead color="primary" title="" %}}
-Katzenpost is a free and open-source software project focused on anonymous communication.
+Katzenpost is a free and open-source software project advancing anonymous communication through innovative mixnet protocols.
+As the world's first post-quantum mixnet, Katzenpost integrates cutting-edge cryptography to ensure future-proof privacy.
+Our rigorous security design includes the first-ever comprehensive threat model for a mixnet, setting a new standard for secure, resilient online communication.
-We specialize in mixnet protocols, prioritizing post-quantum cryptography and a well-defined threat model.
 {{% /blocks/lead %}}

 <!-- Triplet Section: Gray -->